awsdocs/amazon-redshift-developer-guide/doc_source/copy-parameters-data-format.md

 COPY loads empty strings as empty fields by default\.
 If EMPTYASNULL is specified, COPY loads empty strings for CHAR and VARCHAR fields as NULL\.
 Empty strings for other data types, such as INT, are always loaded with NULL\.

-The following options are not supported with JSON:
+The following options aren't supported with JSON:
 + CSV
 + DELIMITER
 + ESCAPE